Descent098/FastAPI-testing/README.md

 I decided to try FastAPI since it has a default `/docs` route that is an interactive docs section and is incredibly fast while supporting asynchronus routes.

+## What

+This demo is a demo that just allows you to add new users and displays a table of all the users that exist.
+The values are all tied to the python runtime and **are not persistant**.
+This means they will be deleted once the runtime environment closes.

 ## Setup

 There are three options for setup, you can install natively, use virtualenv or you can use docker